-11.5 If any part of a boat's hull, crew or equipment is on the course side of the starting line during the two minutes before her starting signal and she is identified, the race committee will attempt to broadcast her sail number on VHF channel .
-Failure to make a broadcast or to time it accurately will not be grounds for a request for redress.
+- 11.3 Boats whose warning signal has not been made shall avoid the starting area during the starting sequence for other races.
+[DP] - 11.4 A boat that does not start within minutes after her starting signal will be scored Did Not Start without a hearing.
+This changes RRS A4 and A5. - If any part of a boat's hull, crew or 11.5 equipment is on the course side of the starting line during the two minutes before her starting signal and she is identified, the race committee will attempt to broadcast her sail number on VHF channel Failure to make a broadcast or to time it accurately will not be grounds for a request for redress.
 This changes RRS 62.1(a).

-12 CHANGE OF THE NEXT LEG OF THE COURSE
+CHANGE OF THE NEXT LEG OF 12 THE COURSE

-12.1 To change the next leg of the course, the race committee will move the original mark (or the finishing line) to a new position.
+To change the next leg of the course, the 12.1 race committee will move the original mark (or the finishing line) to a new position.